jasperdifran/ppc-backend/2/README.md

 app.get("/venues", async (req, res) => {
     let query = { name: req.query.name };
     let item = await col.findOne(query);
+    if (item) {
+        res.status(200).send(item)
+    } else {
-    res.send(item || {"error": "Not found!"})
+        res.status(404).send({"error": "Not found!"})
+    }
 });
 ```

 Firstly make sure the GET request is asynchronous, else we can't use `await`.
 Then we want to build our `query` object by telling MongoDB "find things that have a name field the same as `req.params.name`".
-Then we collect the item from our database. `findOne` will return `null` if no documents matched the query, so in our send we attempt to return `item` but if it's null (or undefined) then we return a helpful error message.
+Then we collect the item from our database. `findOne` will return `null` if no documents matched the query, so we check to see if it found a matching document or not.

 Try running your server again and searching for a venue with the name "crumbs".
 You should get back the example venue we added earlier.
 You might also notice an "id" field, MongoDB is very kind and automatically adds a unique ID to each document.